 Mandarin introduced Small Eats, a new dine-in service concept where customers choose from a selection of freshly prepared, pay-per-eat Mandarin classics plated small – good for sampling, sharing and served right to your table.

-Mandarin has 29 locations across Ontario offering Buffet and Small Eats Dine-In Service, Take-Out and Delivery.
+Mandarin has 29 locations across Ontario offering Buffet Dine-In Service, Take-Out and Delivery.
 The average restaurant size is approximately 12,000 to 15,000 square feet, seating from 300 to 500 diners.
 Restaurants average 150 feet of buffet tables filled with soups, salads, entrées, grilled food, and desserts.
 Each location employs approximately 100 people, making Mandarin an employer for well over 3,000 people in Ontario.